Automattic/component-engine/README.md

 `renderComponent()` is passed a JSON configuration object like those above and will transform it into a React component which will be returned by the function (including any children).
 This is intended to be used in an editor or other tool which is capable of rendering client-side.

 `renderComponentToString()` is a similar rendering method, but if a component has used the `addStringOutput()` Higher Order Component, the secondary rendering function will be used instead.
 This allows saving different component output to post content than what would be rendered in a preview.

+`renderStylesToString()` is also passed a JSON configuration object as above and prepares the styles for all the components within, returning a string of CSS already namespaced to `.ComponentEngine`.